decthings/api-client-js/README.md

 ## Decthings API-client

-**Beta:** Decthings platform is in beta!
-We continue development and would really appreciate any feedback you might have.
-In the meantime, note that Decthings is not suitable for production use.

----

 [![npm version](https://badge.fury.io/js/@decthings%2Fapi-client.svg)](https://badge.fury.io/js/@decthings%2Fapi-client)

 [Decthings](https://decthings.com) is a cloud-based API for artificial intelligence and machine learning.
 This package is officially supported by Decthings.